-Code Deliverables/Actions Accountable CSP Ref 6.1.1A Embed a culture of continuous improvement when re we use the feedback p provided by the community to improve our programs and services.
-6.1.1Ai Undertake the biannual community satisfaction Executive Manager 6.1.1 survey and provide results to managers and the City Futures Executive team for action.
-6.1.1B Develop a service delivery review program of Cou incil's services.
+Code Deliverables/Actions Accountable CSP Ref 6.1.1A Embed a culture of continuous improvement wher community to improve our programs and services rovided by the 6.1.1Ai Undertake the biannual community satisfaction Executive Manager 6.1.1 survey and provide results to managers and the City Futures Executive team for action.
+6.1.1B Develop a service delivery review program of Cou ıncil's services.
 6.1.1Bi Develop an ongoing service review program Manager Office of the 6.1.1 roadmap.
 General Manager 6.1.1Bii Conduct an organisation wide review of Council Head of Property 6.1.1 services including commercial property, paid parking and premium facilities.
-6.1.1C Embed Council's Engagement Strategy as an over erarching process for all (Council engagement activity.
-6.1.1Ci Maintain on Your Say a community facing Executive Manager 6.1.1 dashboard on engagement activity.
-City Futures 6.1.1Cii To expand the suite of resources and training Executive Manager 6.1.1 programs for Council staff to create more City Futures opportunities for community engagement. · · · · · · · · · · · · · · · · · · · 6.1.1D Refer a broad range of Council and community is Say platform. sues for engagement to Council's Your 6.1.1Di To deliver an innovative approach utilising a Executive Manager 6.1.1 broad range of tools to enable authentic City Futures community engagement.
-6.1.1E Develop comprehensive engagement and commu inication plans for Counc il's community engagements. - 6.1.1Ei To create and implement an engagement and Executive Manager 6.1.1 communications plan for major projects.
-City Futures 6.1.1Eii Maintain on Your Say a community facing Executive Manager 6.1.1 dashboard on engagement activity.
-City Futures 6.1.1F Develop an Annual Community Consultation Prog 6.1.1Fi To develop a comprehensive community Executive Manager 6.1.1 engagement report for Council's annual report City Futures and maintain on Your Say a community facing dashboard engagement activity.
-6.1.1G Provide opportunities for the community to engag 6.1.1Gi Provide a Meet Your Ward Councillor session for each ward annually.
-Manager Office of the General Manager 6.1.1
+6.1.1C Embed Council's Engagement Strategy as an over erarching process for all C Council engagement activity. - 6.1.1Ci Maintain on Your Say a community facing Executive Manager 6.1.1 dashboard on engagement activity.
+City Futures 6.1.1Cii To expand the suite of resources and training Executive Manager 6.1.1 programs for Council staff to create more City Futures 0.4.45 opportunities for community engagement.
+6.1.1D Refer a broad range of Council and community is Say platform.
+6.1.1Di To deliver an innovative approach utilising a Executive Manager 6.1.1 broad range of tools to enable authentic City Futures community engagement.
+6.1.1E Develop comprehensive engagement and commu ınication plans for Counc il's community engagements.
+1 6.1.1Ei To create and implement an engagement and Executive Manager 6.1.1 communications plan for major projects.
+City Futures 6.1.1Eii Maintain on Your Say a community facing Executive Manager 6.1.1 0.4.45 dashboard on engagement activity.
+City Futures 6.1.1F Develop an Annual Community Consultation Prog 1 6.1.1Fi To develop a comprehensive community Executive Manager 6.1.1 engagement report for Council's annual report City Futures and maintain on Your Say a community facing 6110 dashboard engagement activity. a verible ble aire verand Carrage :: 6.1.1G 6.1.1Gi Provide opportunities for the community to engage with their ward Councillors.
+0.1.161 Provide a Meet Your Ward Councillor session Manager Office of the 6.1.1 for each ward annually.
+General Manager

-6.1.1Ai has been incorporated Communication & Engagement actions.

-6.1.1Bii has been removed until an organization review 6.1.1Bi has been conducted.

-6.1.1Eii has been incorporated into 6.1.1Fi
+- 6.1.1Ai has been incorporated Communication & Engagement actions. - 6.1.1Bii has been removed until an organization review 6.1.1Bi has been conducted. - 6.1.1Eii has been incorporated into 6.1.1Fi